 - Ventilate your indoor areas well

 - Use air cleaners to clean indoor air

 So how should you go about getting rid of dust mites and filtering out pollen, dust and other dangerous bacteria invading your living space?
 High-efficiency whole-home air filters will remove pollen and other harmful particles from the indoor air and whole-home air purifiers can help purify the air.
-But to reduce or eliminate problems with dust mites you will need a different approach.
+But to reduce or eliminate problems with dust mites you will need a different tactic.
 Dust mites generally flourish in warm, damp environments, making the summer months prime for them.
 However, central air conditioners cool and dehumidify the home and will help control dust mites.
 During the summer months is also when air conditioners are running in homes, so a properly operating central air conditioner will reduce the impact of dust mites.
-However, when homeowners shut down their air conditioners in the early fall, relative humidity generally increases, which builds a positive breeding ground for dust mites.
-Dust mites are also stirred up and blown throughout your home when you first turn on your furnace on to heat your home in the fall.
+However, when homeowners turn off their air conditioners in the early fall, relative humidity generally increases, which creates a positive breeding base for dust mites.
+Dust mites are also stirred up and fanned throughout your home when you first turn on your furnace on to heat your home in the fall.

-Improving your home’s indoor air quality is not as difficult as it may sound.
-Service Experts has multiple choices for contending with allergy-inducing pollution inside your home.
+Improving your home’s indoor air quality is not as hard as it may sound.
+Service Experts has multiple options for contending with allergy-inducing pollution inside your home.

 According to the Asthma and Allergy Foundation of America, more than 50 million Americans experience various types of allergies each year.